List of EastEnders characters introduced in 2004: Leo Taylor

 Leo Taylor, played by Philip Dowling, is Demi Miller's (Shana Swash) boyfriend.
 He first appears in October 2004 visiting his and Demi's new born baby daughter Aleesha (Freya and Phoebe Coltman-West).
+His father, Ray (Dorian Lough), who has hit him, furiously drags Leo away from the hospital after grudgingly leaving £50.

 In May 2005, the Millers return to their former home in a block of flats whilst a rat problem in the square is being dealt with.
 Demi is reluctant, as it means she is likely to see Leo.
-Upon their arrival, Leo's father Ray (Dorian Lough) and his wife Trisha (Cathy Murphy) are the first people they see, and they receive a cold reception.
+Upon their arrival, Leo's father, Ray, and his wife, Trisha (Cathy Murphy), are the first people they see, and they receive a cold reception.
 Whilst taking Aleesha for a walk, Demi is teased by some of her brother Darren's (Charlie G. Hawkins) old friends, who mock her and refer to her as "Vicky Pollard".
 Upon heading back to the flats, Demi sees Leo and tries to escape in a lift, but Leo stops her.
-They realise their split had been due to their parents meddling and denying contact between the two, and they reunite.
+They realise their split had been due to their parents' meddling and denying contact between the two, and they reunite.
 Demi tells Leo that it is Aleesha's christening the following day.
-Despite appearing reluctant, Leo and Trisha attend the christening, however the service is interrupted by Ray, who viciously drags his wife and son away whilst a heartbroken Demi looks on.
+Despite appearing reluctant, Leo and Trisha attend the christening; however, the service is interrupted by Ray, who viciously drags his wife and son away whilst a heartbroken Demi looks on.
 The christening continues back at Clint's (Huggy Leaver) flat, and Demi and Leo meet later that evening from their balconies.
 As the feud between the Millers and the Taylors escalates, Leo plans to run away, and begs Demi to come with him.
 Demi agrees, but Leo abandons her when she insists on taking Aleesha.
 Demi returns to Walford, devastated, but is delighted when she meets Leo near the swings.
 Leo promises her he will keep in contact, and will wait as long as it takes to be with her.

 Leo, Demi and Aleesha run away, and Leo starts dealing drugs.
 Demi takes some of the drugs to numb her pain and she passes out.
 Leo returns to her and thinks she has died, so takes a heroin overdose and dies in hospital.

 Leo and Demi's storyline was likened to Romeo and Juliet by Jane Simon of the Daily Mirror.

 Stacey Slater

-Stacey Slater, played by Lacey Turner, makes her first appearance on 1 November 2004.
+Stacey Slater, played by Lacey Turner, made her first appearance on 1 November 2004.
 The character is introduced as a feisty and troublesome teenager, an extension of the already established Slater clan.
 She features in numerous high-profile storylines, including abortion, drug abuse, mental illness, an affair with her father-in-law Max (Jake Wood) and the murder of Archie Mitchell (Larry Lamb).
 In 2010, Stacey is involved in a love triangle with local resident Janine Butcher (Charlie Brooks) and Ryan Malloy (Neil McDermott), the father of her daughter Lily.
 Janine discovers that she murdered Archie and blackmails her, which forces Stacey to flee the country with Lily on Christmas Day 2010.